Free, Unlimited OpenAI API

 On this page

-This tutorial will show you how to use Puter.js to access OpenAI API capabilities for free, without needing an OpenAI API key.
-Puter.js is completely free and open-source, allowing you to provide your users with powerful AI capabilities without any API keys or usage restrictions.
-Using Puter.js, you can access GPT-5.2, GPT-5.1, GPT-5, GPT-5.1-Codex, GPT-5.1-Codex-Max, GPT-5.1-Codex-Mini, GPT-4o, GPT-4.1, GPT-4.5, o1, o3, o4, GPT Image, and DALL-E directly from your frontend code without any server-side setup.
+This tutorial will show you how to use Puter.js to access OpenAI API for free, without needing an OpenAI API key.
+Puter.js allows you to provide your users with powerful AI capabilities.
+You can access GPT-5.4, GPT-5.3 Chat, GPT-5.2, GPT-5.3-Codex, GPT Image, and more directly from your frontend code without any server-side setup.

 Puter is the pioneer of the "User-Pays" model, which allows developers to incorporate AI capabilities into their applications while each user will cover their own usage costs.
 This model enables developers to offer advanced AI capabilities to users at no cost to themselves, without any API keys or server-side setup.